MIURA RS

 Paramotor risers

-A comparison: flying with the Mito is like driving a car without power steering, flying with the Miura RS is like driving a car with power steering.
-And I would not like to do without this pleasant characteristic of undemanding docility.Is the Miura RS now a hermaphrodite between A and B?
-I don’t know and for me the definition doesn’t matter.
+Is the Miura RS now a hybrid between A and B?
+I don’t know, and for me the definition doesn’t really matter.
 For me, the Miura RS almost seamlessly opens up completely new scope in flying, which I will grow into – and fly – with great pleasure and a secure feeling.
-Because for two days now I have had my own Miura RS.
+For two days now I have had my own Miura RS.
 And that’s what matters.

 “At the Stubai Cup I had the opportunity to test the new MIURA RS.
 The MIURA RS shows the same simple and harmonious starting behavior as my MITO and I felt immediately “at home” in the air, so that I could immediately start in the bubble thermal.